Skip to main content

 ) => RG | boolean;

-3. A new query object (presumably based on the query or nextQuery parameters passed to it).
+3. New query object (based on query or nextQuery parameters)

 onRemove